 - 8. Repeat steps 5-7 if necessary for a third calibration with either pH 4 or 10 buffer. - 9.
 Cover and set aside the calibration solutions for later use when you return from sampling. - 10.
 After calibration, you may turn off the probe while you travel to your site.
 Follow manufacturer instructions regarding transporting of the probe into the field to prevent damage and drying out of the pH probe.

-SAMPLING METHOD: BOAT, DOCK, BRIDGE, OR WADING
+SAMPLING METHOD: DOCK, BRIDGE, OR WADING

-- 1. Place your meter 0.5 m beneath the surface of the water if sampling in Maryland or 1.0 m beneath the surface if sampling in Virginia.
-If you are unable to collect as these depths, due to equipment limitations, place the tip of the meter just below the surface of the water (approximately 0.3m).
+- 1. Place the tip of the meter just below the surface of the water (approximately 0.3m).

 - 2. Wait for the probe to stabilize.

 - 3. Record your reading on your datasheet.